 Import VAT is due on a service imported into The Bahamas if that service would ordinarily be subject to VAT if supplied by a business located in The Bahamas.
-There is, therefore, no import VAT due on services imported into The Bahamas that are ordinarily exempt from VAT or subject to VAT at the zero rate if supplied in The Bahamas.
+There is therefore no import VAT due on services imported into The Bahamas that are exempt from VAT.